 TRENDnet TEW-830MDR2K: A reliable clone of the EnGenius ESR580

 Saying the TRENDnet TEW-830MDR2K is similar to the EnGenius ESR580 is an understatement.
-In reality, I find them to be of the exact same hardware.
-In fact, their mobile apps called EnMesh and TrendNet Mesh are extremely similar, too.
+In reality, I find them to be of the same hardware.
+Their mobile apps called EnMesh and TRENDnet Mesh are highly similar, too.

 Oh, come on!
 There must be a lot more than that.
-I guess we’ll never know what the real story behind these two, and who actually made the hardware — TrendNet, EnGenius, or a third party?
+I guess we’ll never know the real story behind these two, and who made the hardware — TRENDnet, EnGenius, or a third party?
 In the meantime, you can take my word that they are pretty much the same.

 A tri-band dual-stream (2×2) system

 Both of them are 2-pack mesh systems that include two identical compact hardware units.
-They are quite nicely designed in fact as you can see in the detail photos below.
+They are pretty nicely designed, as you can see in the detailed photos below.

 In the case of the TRENDnet TEW-830MDR2K, it comes with two tri-band AC2200 routers; each has the model TEW-830MDR.
 Use one as the primary router, and the other will work as a satellite to extend the Wi-Fi network.

-In a wireless setup, one of the two 5 GHz bands will work as the dedicated backhaul that links the hardware unit.
+One of the two 5 GHz bands will work as the dedicated backhaul that links the hardware unit in a wireless setup.
 As a result, you’ll get fast performance, since the other two bands are free to serve clients.
 At least, that’s the idea.